blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 The vocabulary introduces a finite set of `concepts`, `properties` and `terms`. `Concepts` define the objects of exchange, `properties` define their characteristics, and `terms` define commonly understood values of properties.

-This vocabulary corresponds to the [Schemas](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#schemas) component of the [High-Level Architecture](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture).
+This vocabulary corresponds to the [Schemas](../high-level-architecture#schemas) component of the [High-Level Architecture](../high-level-architecture).

 Additional documents: [Examples of use](./examples.md), [Scenarios](./scenarios.md) and [Expected Behavior of Implementing Systems](./expected-behavior.md), complement this document.

 ## Motivation

-An individual is in connection with software Systems (and Organisations operating them) that process the individual's data.
+An individual is in connection with software Systems (and Organizations operating them) that process the individual's data.
-In order to [regulate the relationship](https://github.com/blindnet-io/product-management/blob/main/refs/notion-of-privacy/notion-of-privacy.md) with those Systems (and Organisations), the individual makes requests related to their privacy.
+In order to [regulate the relationship](../notion-of-privacy/notion-of-privacy.md) with those Systems (and Organizations), the individual makes requests related to their privacy.

 With a Privacy Request the individual aims to gain a degree of transparency about data processing and a degree of control over the data and over the data processing.
 Allowing individuals to make Privacy Requests is becoming more and more a legal obligation.

 Different Systems, and different components of a single System, including different components of blindnet devkit are likely to exchange information about Privacy Requests.
 Therefore, a common format is needed to facilitate exchange of information without loss of semantics.
-The goal of Privacy Request Interchange Vocabulary is to establish a shared conceptualisation and format of Privacy Request so that their processing can be, as much as possible, automatised by the Systems.
+The goal of Privacy Request Interchange Vocabulary is to establish a shared conceptualization and format of Privacy Request so that their processing can be, as much as possible, automatized by the Systems.

 ## Terminology

->**TO BE Updated** once Lexicon and High Level Conceptualization are synchronised

-- We use the term Privacy Request interchangeably with the (deprecated) terms Rights Request and Data Rights Request as defined in [High Level Conceptualization](https://github.com/blindnet-io/product-management/blob/master/refs/high-level-conceptualization/README.md)
-- We use the terms Individual, Person, You, and Data Subject as defined in the [Lexicon](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/privateform-lexicon.csv)
-- We use the term System as defined in [High Level Conceptualization](https://github.com/blindnet-io/product-management/blob/master/refs/high-level-conceptualization/README.md)
-- We use MUST, MUST NOT and MAY, as defined in [IETF RFC2119](https://datatracker.ietf.org/doc/html/rfc2119)
-- We use the terms Organization, Submitter, Data Consumer as defined in the [Lexicon](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/privateform-lexicon.csv) as defined there.
+- The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119)
+- The key word "CAN" denotes ability of someone or something, and is interpreted as "MUST be able to"
+- The key words "blindnet devkit", "CCPA", "CPRA", "Capture Fragment", "Component", "Data Capture", "Data Capture Fragment", "Data Consumer", "Data Subject", "DPO", "Fragment", "GDPR", "HIPPA", "Internet User", "Organization", "Privateform", "Privacy Request", "System", "Submitter", "User" are to be interpreted as described in [RFC-Lexicon-2](../lexicon/RFC-Lexicon-2.md)
+- Any additional precision about the key words defined in [RFC-Lexicon-2](../lexicon/RFC-Lexicon-2.md), as well as additional key words such as "Consent" and "Legal Base", provided in [High Level Conceptualization](../high-level-conceptualization/) is to be considered normative
+- All key words denoting components of [blindnet devkit](../lexicon/RFC-Lexicon-2.md#blindnet-devkit), such as "Capture Component", "Encryption and Access Management Engine", "Privacy Computation Engine", "Privacy Compiler", "Privacy Request Capture Interface", "Customization API", "Data Consumer Interface", "Schemas" and "Storage Component" are to be interpreted as defined in [High Level Architecture](../high-level-architecture/)

 ## Version